Hardwood Flooring Store in Leesburg

 Hardwood floors are one of the most important design elements in your home or business.
 No matter what your lifestyle, wood floors add value and comfort to any décor.
 Wood floors come in a variety of colors that will fit any décor.
-Today’s wood floors come in more than 50 species, both domestic and exotic, spanning the spectrum of color options, hardness, and price ranges.
+Today’s wood floors come in more than 50 species.
+This variety includes both domestic and exotic, spanning the spectrum of color options, hardness, and price ranges.

 No matter what the look you want to achieve, there are a variety of species to meet your needs.
 Reedy Flooring has the selection you are looking for.
 Wood flooring is the most abundantly renewable flooring material available.
-Sustainable forest management makes it possible to harvest wood without any serious impact on the environment, because trees are a renewable resource that can be replaced time and time again
+Sustainable forest management makes it possible to harvest wood without any serious impact on the environment.
+Since trees are a renewable resource, they can be replaced time and time again

 There are two types of wood floors available on the market today: Solid and Engineered.

 Solid wood flooring is exactly what the name implies: a solid piece of wood from top to bottom.
 The thickness of solid wood flooring can vary, but generally ranges from ¾” to 5/16″.
 One of the many benefits of solid wood flooring is that it can be sanded and refinished many times.
 Solid wood flooring can be installed above or on grade.

 Engineered wood floors are real wood floors that are manufactured using three to nine layers of different wood veneers.
 The sub layers can be of the same species, or of different species.
 The grain of each layer runs in different directions, which makes it very stable.
 This means that the wood will expand and contract less than solid wood flooring during fluctuations in humidity and temperature.
 The top layer of engineered wood flooring consists of high-quality wood.
 While this type of flooring can be sanded and finished, it cannot be done as many times as solid wood flooring.
 Engineered wood flooring can be installed above, on or below grade.